sajid-dsi/spring-component-framework/README.md

 #### 3. com.myapp.basis

-  Provide some basic services which can be deployed and used by server.
+  Provide some basic services which can be deployed and used by others(server).

 ```java
   package com.myapp.basis;